 What do you think the 'borne' means in the context used in the extract?
-Carried Endured Created Solved What do you think the 'convalescent' means?
+Carried Endured Created Solved What do you thi What do you think the 'convalescent' means?
 People meeting together Fitting in well with people's needs People recovering from an illness.
 Being too hot.

-What can you suggest 'dysentery' and 'scurvy' are?
+What can you suggest 'dysentery' and ' scurvy' are?
 Types of disease Types of insect Places Types of plant